Skip to content

 1. No issues detected: All meta-rubric criteria pass

-3. Max iterations reached: Prevent infinite loops (typically 5-10)
+3. Max iterations reached: Prevents runaway loops (default 10)

 Debugging Stuck Loops